truenas/documentation/content/SCALE/SystemSettings/AdvancedSettings.md

 Users can move the system dataset to unencrypted pools or encrypted pools without passphrases.

-Users can move the system dataset to a key encrypted pool but, after the move, that pool's encryption type can't be changed to passphrase.
+Users can move the system dataset to a key encrypted pool but, after the move, the pool encryption type can't be changed to passphrase.
 If the encrypted pool already has a passphrase set, you cannot move the system dataset to that pool.

 ## Isolated GPU Device(s)